craigerock/jsLearning/README.md

 # jsLearning
 Just tooling around my playground
-There is nothing here interesting ;)
+There is nothing here that is interesting ;)